Geometric quantum discord for two-qubit X-states: General X-states

-This class of states has underlying symmetry structure and its CCS is also like this for some special case. \begin{thm} If a two-qubit X-state has only one closest A-classical state, the CCS is also a X-state. \end{thm} \begin{proof} Assuming $\sigma_{\rho_X}$ is a closest A-classical state of a X-state $\rho_X$, which corresponding vector is
+This class of states has an underlying symmetry structure and its CCS is also like this for some special cases. \begin{lem} If a two-qubit X-state has only one closest A-classical state, the CCS is also an X-state. \end{lem} \begin{proof} Assuming $\sigma_{\rho_X}$ is a closest A-classical state of a X-state $\rho_X$, which corresponding vector is